trevclaridge/trevclaridge.com/src/posts/Using_GitHub_To_Host_My_TTRPG_Design_Project/Using_GitHub_To_Host_My_TTRPG_Design_Project.md

 ---
 title: Using GitHub To Host My TTRPG Design Project
-subtitle: Getting organized and tracking the iterations of my game with git!
+subtitle: Getting organized and tracking the iterations of my game with Git!
 img: writ-of-rulers-github-notes.png
 img_alt: A pile of scattered papers and notes from the design of of Writ of Rulers.
 date: 2025-07-04